Australian retirement age – things to consider

 Calculator

-The age pension helps some people to pay for the cost of living once they’ve retired.
-You need to be 66.5 or older and meet income and asset means tests to be eligible.
+The Age Pension helps some people to pay for the cost of living once they’ve retired.
+You need to be 67 or older and meet income and asset means tests to be eligible.

 When can I access my super?

-You can access your super when you reach your preservation age, which is anywhere between age 55 and 60 depending on your date of birth (see table below).
+You may be able to access some of your super when you reach age 60.
 In certain circumstances you can access your super benefits earlier than your preservation age, such as in cases of severe financial hardship or permanent disability5.

 Generally, there are three options to manage your super account once you retire.
 You can choose one of these options or a combination of the three.
 You can: